SpoonX/aurelia-form/README.md

 defined, the generated form will show these values and update the property values.
 If the properties are not defined it will work too. **However**, if the object is not defined, it will throw an error which means that the object of which it was trying to set the property is undefined.
-Just like javascript would.
+Just like JavaScript would.
 Makes sense?

 ```js